cometbft/cometbft/CONTRIBUTING.md

 - **Info** and **Error**: Should primarily target operators and application developers.

+### Sensitive information

+It should go without saying, but sensitive information (passwords/tokens, private keys, etc.) should **never** be logged.
+If one needs to inspect such information while debugging, rather use a [debugger][delve] or even a _temporary_ `fmt.Printf` statement.

+The logging infrastructure in CometBFT does not automatically scrub such sensitive information from the logs, so it is up to developers to ensure that they do not log such information.

 ### Log messages

 Log messages should always be tailored to the intended target audience.
 Unlike